Need specialist family law advice?

 Two appeals to the Supreme Court in 2015 also considered the issue of non-disclosure.
 In both cases, one party had deliberately failed to disclose some of their financial information during the initial divorce proceedings.
 Once this non-disclosure become apparent, both the other parties were then able to set aside the original settlement.

-These cases underline the principle that both parties in a divorce have a duty to provide bank statements and any other financial information that is required.
+These cases underline the principle that both parties in a divorce have an ongoing duty to provide bank statements and any other financial information that is required.

 What are solicitors looking for when they review bank statements?